thakuranshu-dev/Fun-with-JS/README.md

 ## Introduction

 Welcome to Fun with JS!
 This repository is a collection of fun and creative JavaScript projects.
-Whether you are a beginner or an experienced developer, these projects will help you explore the joy of coding and improve your JavaScript skills.
+If you are a beginner developer, these projects will help you explore the joy of coding and improve your JavaScript skills.

 ## Projects